-Category Number Comments confirmed the ER/PR status as still being negative.
-No action other than notification was required.
-Confirmed positive 12 These patients' original results were considered to be positive by the treating clinician and treated appropriately.
+Category Number Comments Confirmed positive 12 These patients' original results were considered to be positive by the treating clinician and treated appropriately.
 There was a slight change in the patient's ER/PR status but review by the panel confirmed the ER/PR status as still being positive.
 No action other than notification is required.
-DCIS 56 Confirmed DCIS (39) Awaiting review (14) Follow-up required (3) For further information see note below Required assessment prior to recommendation 5 The panel could not make a recommendation for these patients without seeing the patient.
+DCIS 56 Confirmed DCIS (39) Outstanding (14) Follow-up required (3) For further information see note below Required assessment prior to recommendation 5 The panel could not make a recommendation for these patients without seeing the patient.
 The combination of the time since diagnosis and the original presentation of the disease places the patient near the borderline between treatment and not.
 This information was communicated to the patient through the most responsible physician with the offer of follow-up through the Cancer care program of Eastern Health.
 Retro Convertors 4 See note below Total 422